osmottawa/OSVUploadr/README.md

 3. You will be prompted if you want to add all subfolders of the selected directory.
 If you click "**Yes**" then all immediate subfolders will be added instead of selecting them one by one.
 If you click "**No**" then just that folder will be added.![prompt](https://cloud.githubusercontent.com/assets/498547/17811312/10916790-65f0-11e6-995f-78b1650bcc96.PNG)
 4. After you have added folders to the queue.
 Press the "**Upload**" button to start the upload process. ![listofdirs](https://cloud.githubusercontent.com/assets/498547/17811345/3a7fb8ae-65f0-11e6-912c-e5224b0bb523.PNG)

+## Change Language ##
+The language if currently available in the application will be based on your computer's system's default language.
+Current languages are translated via transifex, so if you would like it translated you may do so [here](https://www.transifex.com/james2432/osvuploadr)To change the language you may do so by passing the `-Duser.language` as a java parameter.
+Example:

+    java -jar -Duser.language=es OSVUploadr.jar

+    java -jar -Duser.language=en OSVUploadr.jar

+    java -jar -Duser.language=fr OSVUploadr.jar

 ## Remove duplicates ##
 Once you have added the folders to be processed, press the "**Remove Duplicates**" button.
 This is a **non destructive** option, it will simply move the duplicates into a folder called duplicates.
 If you ever need them again they will be available.
 This will process every folder in the directory list.